texas-2036/health_reporting_tool/markdown/aging/conditions/heart_health.md

 Nothing kills more Americans than heart disease and stroke.
 The total cardiovascular disease death rate was 1,423 deaths per 100,000 Texas seniors in 2016-2018.
 This ranked Texas 35th in the nation and 8th among Texas 2036 peer states.

-An analysis found that Medicare beneficiaries with cardiovascular disease incur spend 30.5% more in medical costs than those without cardiovascular disease.^[1]  The following information reflects actual per capita spending for Texas fee-for-service Medicare beneficiaries for various cardiovascular conditions in 2017:^[2]
+An analysis found that Medicare beneficiaries with cardiovascular disease incur 30.5% more in medical costs than those without cardiovascular disease.^[1]  The following information reflects actual per capita spending for Texas fee-for-service Medicare beneficiaries for various cardiovascular conditions in 2017:^[2]

 * Heart Failure:  $31,796
 * Hypertension:	$16,178